 Yes, translation is an attractive and flexible career because the present-day translation professional is more than just a translator.
 It is a professional who has successfully mastered translation technology and artificial intelligence.
 The advantage of this profession is not only the flexible working hours but also the possibility to work from anywhere in the world.

-Yes, you can work as an English translator after graduating from the Translation of Technical Texts programme.
+Yes, you can work as an English translator after graduating from the Language Technologies and Translation programme.
 But this programme also opens up other career paths.
 You can also translate from a second foreign language, which you will study from the first year.
 It gives you the knowledge and skills to learn translation strategies and work with specialist software.
 It’s the right career for anyone with an interest in languages, technology and international cooperation.

 Talk to us, study with us: